SumiSastri/dev-blogs/docs/what-is-computer-code/part2-code-bundling-packaging.md

 __A short list of JavaScript code bundlers__

 - [RequireJS](https://requirejs.org/), is a JavaScript bundler which is now outdated, it is a library that helped developers manage dependencies in their code base, as you see in Part1, it uses AMDs (Asynchronous Module Definition), older JavaScript libraries like JQuery use RequireJS.
-All bundlers require code to be loaded on an HTML page, the [documentation for RequireJS](https://requirejs.org/docs/api.html) shows that RequireJS takes an alternative approach to loading - it encourages using module IDs instead of URLs for script tags.
+All bundlers require code to be loaded on an HTML (Hyper Text Markup Language) page, the [documentation for RequireJS](https://requirejs.org/docs/api.html) shows that RequireJS takes an alternative approach to loading - it encourages using module IDs instead of URLs for script tags.

 - [Browserify](https://browserify.org/) is a code compiler and how it works is on the [handbook on GitHub](https://github.com/browserify/browserify-handbook)